TonyKennah/Login/README.md

 # Login Application

-This is a simple Login Spring Boot application using JWT-based authentication.
+This is a configurable Login Spring Boot application using JWT-based authentication.

 ## Configuration